 - 26. For this reason, a search for a suitable site to accommodate new homes has been undertaken, which identified the former primary school and its associated land, (Appendix A1 OS map showing site, size and location) to be the only viable short term option.
 This is on the basis that a search for sites within the parish found the land to be the most suitable site that might accommodate the size of development required to meet local housing needs and most likely to come forward within the Neighbourhood Plan period.
 A copy of the sequential search for sites is enclosed within this document under Appendix C. - 27.
 Delivering this new housing development would realise the Vision of this document, which is to revitalise the parish.
 In turn the objectives of revitalising the community through the allocation of land to help achieve a more appropriate and sustainable mix of housing will be realised too. - 28.
 The former primary school site is owned by the Diocese of York whilst NYCC owns the associated land, behind the former school playing field.
 Members of the Steering Group have met with both landowners with a view to investigating the opportunity of the combined site being secured for a scheme that would deliver the number of houses required to address the current local housing need.
 NYCC's North and East Rural Housing Enabler and a local Social Housing Provider (Beyond Housing) have been most helpful with preparing an indicative layout plan included under Appendix A2 and initial discussions with the Diocese of York and NYCC suggested a scheme involving both elements of the wider site can be achieved. - 29.
-Policy P3. allocates the site for housing development and sets out the details of the nature of the development that should be sought in order to deliver the housing needs of the plan area.
-It is understood that the site has capacity for more dwellings than is required to deliver the identified local housing need based on the most up to date (2016) housing needs survey.
-Any scheme that comes forward to match the parish's housing need will have to include a mix of open market and Affordable houses.
+Policy P3 is therefore intended to set out the circumstances in which the parish council would support development of the former primary school site and its associated land.
+It is understood that the site has capacity for more dwellings than is required to deliver the identified local housing need based on the most up-to-date (2016) housing needs survey.
+The parish council therefore understand that any scheme that comes forward to match the parish's housing need will have to include a mix of open market and Affordable houses.
 The indicative layout, included as part of Appendix A shows such a scheme as prepared by Beyond Housing.
-The plan is seeking to secure sufficient new affordable homes to deliver the identified local needs requirement arising from its most up to date (2016) housing needs survey.
-Any open market houses, above the number supported by that same housing needs survey will need to be justified in accordance with strategic planning policies on the basis they are required to enable the viable delivery of the number of affordable units identified to meet local housing need.
-The mix of house types and tenures should be consistent with the results of the most up to date housing needs survey of the parish and agreed in consultation with the parish council.
+The parish council is concerned to secure sufficient new Affordable homes to deliver the identified local needs requirement arising from its most up-to-date (2016) housing needs survey.
+Any open market houses, above the number supported by that same housing needs survey will need to be justified in accordance with strategic planning policies on the basis they are required to enable the viable delivery of the number of Affordable units identified to meet local housing need.